 Financials, Industrials, energy and materials stocks led the route.
 The health sector is the only one that bucked the trend.

 If you’re a self-directed investors using the main stock market investing resources online, you might be building more sensitivity to the short term market forecasts.
 Smart investors are always looking ahead to tomorrow or next week or the next month, but don’t forget the long term view.

 Last week, stock futures were up on new jobs (↑916,000) and wage numbers (↑4.2%) and the market had a good week.
-Still some investors are in waiting mode regarding Joe Biden’s infrastructure stimulus plan.
+Still some investors are in waiting mode regarding the current President’s infrastructure stimulus plan.
 The Republicans are not expected to pass it.
 So the waiting game continues.

 Weekly forecast hunters are pursuing clues about the direction of the Dow Jones, S&P, and NASDAQ for specific stocks or ETF’s worth buying or those they should dump.
 I’d like to hear from you about which stocks you think are the most likely stocks that will jump next week and over the next 6 months.